stablekernel/aqueduct/source/docs/tut/executing-queries.md

 Re-run your application with `aqueduct serve`.
 Then, reload [http://aqueduct-tutorial.stablekernel.io](http://aqueduct-tutorial.stablekernel.io).
 Your dashboard of heroes and detail page for each will still show up - but this time, they are sourced from a database.

+!!! warning "ManagedObjects and Migration Scripts"
+    In our migration's `seed()` method, we executed SQL queries instead of using the Aqueduct ORM. *It is very important that you do not use* `Query<T>`, `ManagedObject<T>` or other elements of the Aqueduct ORM in migration files.
+Migration files represent an ordered series of historical steps that describe your database schema.
+If you replay those steps (which is what executing a migration file does), you will end up with the same database schema every time.
+However, a `ManagedObject<T>` subclass changes over time - the definition of a managed object is not historical, it only represents the current point in time.
+Since a `ManagedObject<T>` subclass can change, using one in our migration file would mean that our migration file could change.

 The more you know: Query Parameters and HTTP Headers
 ---